grnet/snf-image-creator/docs/overview.rst

 ^^^^^^^^

 snf-image-creator is a simple command-line tool for creating OS images.
-The original media, the image is created from, can be a block device, a regular file that represents a hard disk or a host system itself.
+The original media the image is created from, can be a block device, a regular file that represents a hard disk or the host system itself.

 Snapshotting
 ============